SunnyFlail/Forms/README.md

 Inside the `` method you can change properties
 *(Mandatory)* `string $formName` - Name of the form - prefix which will be provided to form's field names
 `string $formMethod` - HTTP method which this form will use (defaults to **GET**)
-`string $buttonText` - Text which will be shown inside the submit button `array $attributes` - Atttributes to be provided to the form Element
+`string $buttonText` - Text which will be shown inside the submit button
+`array $attributes` - Atttributes to be provided to the form Element
 `array buttonAttributes` - Attributes provided to submit button Element of the form
-`array $topElements`- Array of objects implementing `SunnyFlail\HtmlAbstraction\Interfaces\IElement` interface - Elements to be printed before all fields
+`IElement[] $topElements`- Array of objects implementing `SunnyFlail\HtmlAbstraction\Interfaces\IElement` interface - Elements to be printed before all fields
-`array $middleElements` - Array of objects implementing `SunnyFlail\HtmlAbstraction\Interfaces\IElement` interface - Elements to be printed before after fields, before button
+`IElement[] $middleElements` - Array of objects implementing `SunnyFlail\HtmlAbstraction\Interfaces\IElement` interface - Elements to be printed before after fields, before button
-`array $bottomElements` - Array of objects implementing `SunnyFlail\HtmlAbstraction\Interfaces\IElement` interface - Elements to be printed after submit button
+`IElement[] $bottomElements` - Array of objects implementing `SunnyFlail\HtmlAbstraction\Interfaces\IElement` interface - Elements to be printed after submit button
 `string|null $className` - FQCN of (POPO) class to which this form will resolve to, resolves to **array** if this is null
 `bool $useHtmlValidation` - Should this form use Html Validation (defaults to **true**)
 `bool $withFiles` If set to true sets the enctype (encoding type) to multipart/form-data